kaffarell/NotenRechner/README.md

 ### Support or Contact

-Open an Issue at (https://github.com/kaffarell/NotenRechner/issues).
+Open an Issue at [Github Issues](https://github.com/kaffarell/NotenRechner/issues).